 Paying rent is an essential responsibility under the lease you signed with your landlord.

 Unless you agreed to some other day in the lease, you must pay your rent on the first day of the month.
 If you pay it the next day, namely the second day of the month, you will be considered late in paying your rent.
 Your landlord could then apply to the Régie du logement (rental board) for an order requiring you to pay the amount owing.

 If after three weeks, you have still not paid your rent, your landlord can apply to the Régie to have your lease cancelled.
-You can avoid cancellation by depositing the money owed, plus any interest owed, before the date the Régie will hear landlord’s request.
-Also, if you make a habit of paying your rent late and this causes the landlord serious hardship, the landlord can apply to cancel your lease.
+You can avoid cancellation by paying the landlord the rent owed, plus any interest owed, before the Régie hearing or at the time of the hearing, before the Régie issues its decision.
+Also, if you frequently pay your rent late and this causes the landlord serious hardship, the landlord can apply to cancel your lease.

 To learn more, see our article Paying the Rent.

 What does it mean to use my rental unit carefully and responsibly?

 Because your right to live in your rental unit is temporary, under the lease you signed with the landlord, you must use it responsibly.

 This is a general obligation and it covers the unit's accessories and all aspects of its use.
 This means that you must do the following: